SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 https://github.com/user-attachments/assets/44391b99-8bcb-4c82-97ae-e42a095a81eb

 There are two values associated with movement: `moveX1` and `moveY1` (+the corresponding ones for glowmap2, moveX2 and moveY2).
-These represent the amount to shift the UV maps of the texture in the X and Y direction - a positive value represents movement to the right and up, while negative is left and down.
+These represent the amount to shift the UV maps of the texture in the X and Y direction - the exact direction depends on how the mesh UV is laid out (positive might be scrolling left or right, you will need to double check.
+By default, it should be right and up for most uv maps).
 You can pass in any number, but note that the range is `[-1.0, 1.0]` - anything with an absolute value larger than `1.0` will just be shifted back into this range (so `1.6` will be treated as `0.6`, `-5.3` is `-0.3`, etc. Think of `1.6` as meaning "move 1 full cycle then 0.6 of a cycle" which results in a movement of 0.6)

 By setting moveX1 and moveY1 to static values, we can give a constant offset; by setting them to dynamic ones, we can create movement.
 The simplest dynamic value to use is time: